Skip to main content

 The limit of accumulated amortization will be the acquisition value of the property generating the income.
 Therefore:

-• In the case of goods acquired for consideration, the accumulated amortization may not exceed the acquisition cost of the property, which corresponds to its acquisition value in accordance with article 35 of the Personal Income Tax Law (the value of the land is excluded from the calculation).
+• In the case of assets acquired for valuable consideration, the accumulated depreciation may not exceed the acquisition cost of the property, which corresponds to its acquisition value in accordance with article 35 of the Income Tax Law (excluding value of the land from the calculation).

-• In the case of properties acquired for profit, the limit of accumulated amortization, in global calculation, may not exceed the acquisition value in the terms of article 36 of the Personal Income Tax Law, and excluding the value of the land from the calculation.
+• In the case of properties acquired for profit, the limit of accumulated depreciation, in global calculation, may not exceed the acquisition value in accordance with article 36 of the Personal Income Tax Law, excluding the value of the land from the calculation.

 Example:

-Don RRR acquired by inheritance a property whose value attributed in the settlement of the Inheritance and Donations Tax (ISD) and which appears in the public deed of inheritance award was 100,000 euros.
+Mr. RRR acquired by inheritance a property whose value attributed in the settlement of the Inheritance and Gift Tax (ISD) and which appears in the public deed of inheritance award was 100,000 euros.

-The expenses and taxes inherent to the acquisition (notary, registry, ISD) amount to 2,000 euros.
+The costs and taxes inherent to the acquisition (notary, registration, ISD) amount to 2,000 euros.

 The cadastral value of the inherited property: 80,000 euros.

-The percentage that the value of the land represents with respect to the total value of the property is 20 percent.
+The percentage that the value of the land represents in relation to the total value of the property is 20%.

 Once inherited, the property was leased to third parties.

-Calculate the depreciation corresponding to a rented property and the deductible accumulated depreciation limit.
+Calculate the depreciation corresponding to a property that is rented and the deductible accumulated depreciation limit.

 Solution: